Shop

 ANTIVIRAL PROPERTIES

-Reichling et al (2005) demonstrated the significant antiviral activity of this essential oil against herpes viruses HSV-1 and HSV-2, even strains resistant to acyclovir.
-It directly neutralizes free viruses outside the cells.
-Once inside the cells, the essential oil cannot prevent viral replication, with the exception of the HSV-1 virus where a decrease in viral replication of around 40% has been observed.
-Subsequent work by Sojka (2005), Schnitzler et al(2008), and Magsombol (2012) confirmed those of Reichling.
+Reichling et al. (2005) demonstrated the significant antiviral activity of this essential oil against the herpes viruses HSV-1 and HSV-2, including strains resistant to acyclovir.
+It directly neutralizes free viruses outside cells.
+Once inside the cells, the essential oil cannot prevent viral replication, with the exception of the HSV-1 virus, where a reduction in viral replication of approximately 40% was observed.
+Subsequent studies by Sojka (2005), Schnitzler et al. (2008), and Magsombol (2012) confirmed Reichling’s findings.

 ANTISPASMODIC PROPERTIES